 What Happens if the Seller has an HOA Violation?

-If there are any HOA violations the seller will need to clear them up prior to closing and then request the HOA to re-inspect the violations to make sure they will be cleared.
+If there are any HOA violations the seller will need to clear them up prior to closing.
+Once completed request the HOA to re-inspect the violations to make sure they will be cleared.

 What Happens if the Seller Doesn’t Correct the HOA Violations?